JoelCae/Peer-graded-Assignment-Prediction-Assignment-Writeup/README.md

 Joel Castillo Espinosa
 2025-09-06

-If you want to see the Rpubs page of the aasignment you can visit: [Rpubs page](https://rpubs.com/Joelcae/practical_ml_assig8)
+If you want to see the Rpubs page of the aasignment you can visit: [Rpubs page](https://rpubs.com/Joelcae/practical_ml_assig8).
+Also, the html file is in the this repo.

 ## OVERVIEW